DigitalWatergun/old-reminder-app/README.md

 ### Unfinished Tasks
+- [ ] Implement route to cancel running reminders that have been started previously
 - [ ] Implement Reactjs for frontend
 - [ ] Create API routes to test login, logout, homepage, and settings pages for the application
 - [ ] Create a basic page in order to be used for testing